-^{}If balances are owed on the date of termination or withdraw, the future professional is responsible for the payment in full of the balance on that date.
+If balances are owed on the date of termination or withdraw, the future professional is responsible for the payment in full of the balance on that date.

-Catalog Effective July 30, 2024 Publication Date: October 1, 1996 best interests of both parties, (i.e.: The College and the future professional and/or the family of the future professional).

-- 9. If a future professional does not return from a leave of absence, the date of expiration shall be the earlier date of the date the future professional notifies the institution that they will not be returning or the last date of leave will be used as the termination date. - 10.
+- 7. If the College is permanently closed, after the future professional has enrolled, and instruction has begun, the College will make arrangements.
+The future professional shall be entitled to appropriate pro-rata refund of tuition or participate in a Teach-Out Program.
+The institution will submit a list of all students who were enrolled at the time of school closure including the amount of each pro rata refund to its accrediting agency. - 8.
+If a future professional suffers a catastrophic accident, a death in the family, or circumstances beyond ordinary and reasonable control of the future professional, the school may make a reasonable and fair settlement in the best interests of both parties, (i.e.: The College and the future professional and/or the family of the future professional). - 9.
+If a future professional does not return from a leave of absence, the date of expiration shall be the earlier date of the date the future professional notifies the institution that they will not be returning or the last date of leave will be used as the termination date. - 10.
 If a course is cancelled subsequent to a future professional's enrollment, and before instruction in the course and/or program has begun, the College shall at its option: - A. Provide a full refund of all applicable monies paid; or - B. Provide completion of the course. - 11.
 If the College cancels a course/and program and ceases to offer instruction after the future professional has enrolled and instruction has begun, the school at its option: - A. Provide a pro rata refund for all students transferring to another school based on the hours accepted by the receiving school; OR - B. Provide completion of the course and/or program; OR - C. Participate in a Teach-Out Agreement; OR - D. Provide a full refund of all monies paid. - 12.
 If the future professional does not notify the school that they are withdrawing, formal termination shall be based on monitoring of participation determined by the institution at least every 30 days.
 The refund will be based on the last date of attendance.